geotools/geotools/docs/user/library/render/gtrenderer.rst

  The GeoVista team have used the Batik project to generate SVG output.

  You will need a dependency for gt-svg.
-This will bring it the correct version of batick for you and add support for svg icons.
+This will bring it the correct version of batik for you and add support for SVG icons.

 Thanks to James Macgill for the following code example: